sammich/macrumors-spy-mod/README.md

     - changed the initial post set loading mechanism, it's less stuttery and fades in!
 - 2015-07-05
     - added a right-aligned mode
+- 2015-07-09
+    - added a split-view mode (only run one script at a time)

 ## Modifications ##